-I invented the technique of paper carving on this project, a diorama based on the ballet, Swan Lake.
-A total of forty three #11 Xacto blades were blunted to create this piece, which was assembled in a 16"x20" shadow box.
-All pieces were scanned before assembly and turned into an animation.
+I invented the technique of paper carving on this project, a diorama inspired by the ballet Swan Lake, and also the original fairytale of The Swan Maiden.
+A total of forty three #11 Xacto blades were blunted to create this piece, which was assembled in a 16" x 20" shadow box.
+All pieces were scanned before assembly, which I then used to create an animation.

-Commissioned by a client who loves flamingos, this 16"x20" paper carving creates the illusion of the relief carved leg disappearing into the watery background.
+Commissioned by a client who loves flamingos, this 16" x 20" paper carving creates the illusion of the sculpted leg disappearing into the watery background.

 These pieces are all naked paper with no pigment or adhesive.
 The shapes you see are all created with relief sculpture out of single pieces of paper.

 Designed and carved double-sided, some of these flora also include examples before and after paint.

 This 4” x 4” scorpion is carved out of a single piece of Arches 300 lb. coldpress watercolor paper and painted in the Noodler’s Ink brand UV-sensitive ink, The Blue Ghost.
 Mounted on a hand-painted background in an antique brass frame with bowed glass.